vlzware/stide/README.md

 #### 4. Encryption?
 - Stide uses stream encryption based on PRNG, which is seeded by the hash of the password.
 The encryption gets applied to the hiding route, the color channel and on the secret data itself.

-#### 5. Compiling on 64 bit systems:
+#### 5. Compiling:
-- Note: Compilation on 32 bit systems should be possible too, although you need first to recompile the static libraries of libpng and zlib (also libdl for windows).
+- Note: Included are Linux 64 and windows 32 bit versions of libpng, zlib and (windows 32) libdl.
+Compilation on other platforms should be possible too, although you need first to recompile the static libraries of libpng and zlib (also libdl for windows).

-- On windows use MinGW with mingw32-pthreads-w32.
+- On windows use MinGW 32 with mingw32-pthreads-w32.
 - Compile with 'make -f [Makefile]' with the proper Makefile for your platform in the 'src' directory.
 The resulting binaries - stide (and stide_gtk if on linux) reside in 'bin/[platform]'.
 - Stide uses statically builded versions of zlib and libpng.
 - sqlite3 source and headers are also compiled.